 It's too bad for the boys that they don't listen, since Piggy has some pretty good ideas—like that the beast isn't real.
 He believes in science, saying "Life […] is scientific, that's what it is.
 In a year or two when the world is over they'll be traveling to Mars and back" (5.99).

-Golding was sure to make Piggy wear glasses.
-Still, Piggy’s glasses are more than just a pair of lenses – they’re an ingrained aspect of his entire persona.
-Did you ever notice how, in literature, writers say things like “his eyes flashed”?
-Several times in this novel, we see that "Piggy's glasses flashed,” as if they are a part of his face, as if they are talking and reacting and, well, emoting.
-It makes sense, then, that this integral part of a character whose focus is science and technology, is used for the purposes of…science and technology.
+So, naturally he wears glasses.
+We see more than once that "Piggy's glasses flashed" (1, 4) as if they're an essential part of him—which they are.
+And this integral part of a character whose focus is science and technology, is used for the purposes of…science and technology.
 While the boys revert to their primitive and animal ways, the glasses become a symbol of the opposite sort of transformation: advancement, discovery, innovation.
-We’ll go into more detail in the Symbols, Imagery, and Allegory section, but in talking about Piggy it’s important to note that, in this way, he is the character most needed on the island.
-Without his glasses, the boys never would have been able to start a fire.
+After all, without his glasses, the boys never would have been able to start a fire.
 (Check out "Symbols" for more thoughts on Piggy's glasses.)

 Thanks to Piggy, we get the sense that, while Golding doesn't think civilization is quite all it's cracked up to be, it's probably still better than running around with painted faces slaughtering pigs.